Grants and Contributions

 Description:

-The purpose of the contribution is to provide funding for the installation of a closed circuit television system and lighting.
+The purpose of the contribution is to provide funding for the delivery of police services by the Uashat-Maliotenam Police Service Board in the communities covered by the agreement.

 Organization: Public Safety Canada